Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Narrow paved lane lined with ferns and flowering hedges, with distant hills and cloudy sky in the background.

-Back at Mansewood (lucky us—another night there), John greeted us with a bottle of wine he’d picked up just for me.
-It was such a thoughtful gesture.
+Back at Mansewood (lucky us—another night there), John greeted us with a bottle of wine he’d picked up just for me and two single malt scotches he thought Tom (my husband) would enjoy.
+It was such a thoughtful gesture—one of those small touches that really showed how welcoming John and Chip are.

 Day 4: Lochearnhead to Killin (7.5 miles)